Soft mode dynamics associated with QCD critical point and color superconductivity -- pseudogap, anomalous dilepton production and electric conductivity: Emergence of pseudogap in quark excitation spectra

 \section{Emergence of pseudogap in quark excitation spectra}

-In the previous sections, we have seen that the fluctuations of $\Delta$ and $M$ are enhanced near the 2SC-PT and QCD-CP, respectively, and well-developed collective modes, the soft modes, are formed, which become massless at the critical points of the second-order nature.
-The emergence of the soft modes can in turn naturally modify properties of various physical observables near the transition points.
+In the previous sections, we have seen that the fluctuations of $\Delta$ and $M$ are enhanced near the 2SC-PT and QCD-CP, respectively, and well-developed collective modes, the soft modes, are formed, which become massless at the critical points.
+The emergence of the soft modes can, in turn, modify properties of various physical observables near the transition points.
 In this and the next sections, we investigate some such observables in the dense quark matter near the 2SC-PT and QCD-CP.

 In this section, we focus on the modification of the excitation properties of quarks due to the soft modes.
-In the strongly correlated superconductors, such as the high-temperature superconductors and cold atoms near the unitarity limit, it is known that there appear unconventional properties in the fermionic excitations near the critical temperature $T_c$.
-They lead to the suppression of the density of states near the Fermi surface even above the critical temperature, which is called the pseudogap phenomenon.
-In this section, we explore the possibility of the appearance of the pseudogap in the quark spectral function near the 2SC-PT and QCD-CP.
+In the strongly correlated superconductors, such as the high-temperature superconductors and cold atoms near the unitarity limit, it is known that there appear unconventional properties in the fermionic excitations near but above the critical temperature $T_c$.
+They lead to the suppression of the density of states (DOS) near the Fermi surface even above the critical temperature, which is called the pseudogap phenomenon.
+In this section, we explore the possibility of the appearance of the pseudogap in the quark spectral function near the 2SC-PT and QCD-CP~\cite{Kitazawa:2003cs,Kitazawa:2013zya,Kitazawa:2014sga}.